 This is a little aggressive because everyone at your child’s school might be taking the PreACT, and you’ll have to do extra work to put the wheels in motion, but this is what I will do with my two daughters.
 If you need someone to administer a practice test, call us, and we’ll get you set up.

 If you take the PreACT, you aren’t eligible for National Merit

 National Merit qualification is an ‘honor’ that you get if you are in the top 1% of PSAT test-takers in your state.
 (The cutoff line is different for every state, but is typically somewhere around 200.
 You can google it to find the qualifying score for your state from the prior year.
 Note: you can’t do this right now because there was a scoring range change on the PSAT.
 So this advice won’t be relevant again until next year).
 The PSAT is the qualifying test for National Merit.
 In fact, the PSAT is also known as the NMSQT (National Merit Scholarship Qualifying Test).
 Although PSAT scores can qualify you for National Merit, being qualified does not mean your student will automatically get the scholarship.
-For more information about National Merit, check out our post on the PSAT.

 The PreACT was created to recruit more ACT test-takers.